ikhlasafzaal/TypeScript-Exercises-Assignment-01/README.md

 41. **Cars:** Store car information in Objects with a function.

-Each exercise is organized into separate files within the repository.
+Exercises are organized within the repository.
 Happy coding!